Aliiatt/Projects-/devops/hands-on/ECS/ecs-01/README.md

 - Navigate to the Amazon ECS console and select Clusters from the left menu bar.

-- Select the `clarusshop-ecs` cluster, select the Services tab then select Deploy.
+- Select the `clarusshop-ecs` cluster, select the Services tab then select Create.

 - On the Deploy page, edit the following parameters (and keep the default values for parameters not listed below):